Michael Schill: Northwestern University

+On September 4, 2025, Schill announced his resignation.

+Advisory roles

-Schill serves as Chair of the PAC-12 CEO Group and as a member of the Board of Governors for the NCAA.
+Schill was the chair of the PAC-12 CEO Group and a member of the Board of Governors for the NCAA.
 He is a member of the Board of Trustees of Ithaka Harbors, the nonprofit parent of JSTOR.
 He has served as a member of the New York City Loft Board, the New York City Neighborhood Investment Advisory Panel, the Fannie Mae New York Partnership Office, Housing Policy Debate and the Board of Governors of Argonne National Laboratory.
 He has also received research grants from the MacArthur Foundation, the Ford Foundation, and the United States Department of Commerce, among others.